-The registration requirement in section 7.2 applies to advisers who give "specific advice".
+The registration requirement in section 7.2 of NI 31-103 applies to advisers who give "specific advice".
 Advice is specific when it is tailored to the needs and circumstances of a client or potential client.
 For example, an adviser who recommends a security to a client is giving specific advice.